+1. Policy statement

-1. Womankind, Bristol Women's Therapy Centre is committed to ensuring that adults who use our service are not exploited or abused and that working practices minimise the risk of abuse /protect service users from existing or further abuse.
+Womankind Bristol Women's Therapy Centre is committed to promoting the welfare of all adults who use our services, ensuring that they are not exploited or abused and that our working practices minimise the risk of abuse and protect service users from existing or further abuse and/or harm.

 Safeguarding is a specific activity that is undertaken to protect adults at risk and to keep them safe.
-We are committed to practice in a way that protects them and recognises that all adults, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity, have a right to equal protection from all types of harm or abuse.
+We are committed to working in a way that protects them and recognise that all adults, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity, have a right to equal protection from all types of harm or abuse.